rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/python-sdk/sample-walkthroughs/basic-pubsub.md

 weight: 560
 ---
 ## Learning objectives
-The walkthrough gives an overview on how to:
+The walkthrough gives an overview of how to:

 1. configure and provision a package
 2. deploy a package on the cloud